Unbiased inference for discretely observed hidden Markov model diffusions: Numerical simulations

 \section{Numerical simulations}

 Now the theoretical results relating to the method herein introduced will be demonstrated on three examples.
 We will consider one example in the canonical regime, and two in the sub-canonical.
-All examples use $10$ data points.
 In the first two experiments, the likelihoods can be computed exactly, so that the ground truth $\pi^{(\infty)}(\funfullmain)$ can be easily calculated to arbitrary precision.
 We run each example with $100$ independent replications, and calculate the mean squared error (MSE) when the chain is at length $\nriii$ as

 which is depicted as the thick red line, average of the thin lines, in Figure \ref{fig:ou-gbm} below.
 The error decays with the optimal rate of cost$^{-1}$ and log(cost)cost$^{-1}$ in the canonical and sub-canonical cases, respectively, where cost is the realised cost of the run, $\cost(\nriii)$ from Section \ref{sec:efficiency}, measured in seconds, with $\nriii$ iterations of the Markov chain.